Class (film): Plot

-Upon first arriving at prep school, Jonathan Ogner is mocked for wearing his school uniform.
-Then, going up to his dorm he meets his roommate, who introduces himself as Squire Franklin Burroughs IV but tells him to call him "Skip".
-Skip then takes off his bath robe, revealing a red bra and panties, then explains to the shocked Jonathan that it is tradition for seniors to parade around campus wearing only girls' underwear.
+Upon first arriving at Vernon Academy, a prestigious boys' preparatory school in Illinois, Jonathan Ogner is mocked for wearing his school uniform.
+Then, going up to his dormitory, he meets his roommate, who introduces himself as Squire Franklin Burroughs IV but tells him to call him "Skip".
+Skip then takes off his bathrobe, revealing a red bra and panties, then explains to the shocked Jonathan that it is tradition for seniors to parade around campus wearing only girls' underwear.

 Jonathan does not have any, so Skip gives him a set from his dresser.
-They head out of the dorm together until they get to the final door where Skip stays behind and locks the door.
+They head out of the dormitory together until they get to the final door where Skip stays behind and locks the door.
 The other students laugh and mock Jonathan for wearing girls' underwear.
 Mortified, Jonathan tries to get back inside.
 After discovering all the doors are locked, he climbs a trellis leading into his room where he finds Skip rolling on the floor laughing.

 Skip tries to tell Jonathan it was a practical joke and to laugh it off, but Jonathan is too embarrassed.
 Later, during lunchtime in the cafeteria, the other students again taunt Jonathan as he tries to eat.
 When Skip invites him over to his table to sit with him and his friends, Jonathan turns to reveal that he is crying.
 Skip is now deeply remorseful for pulling the prank on Jonathan as he flees the cafeteria.

 When Skip returns to their room to apologize to Jonathan, he finds him hanging with a rope around his neck in an apparent suicide.
 Going to get help, on his return to the room, Skip and the gathering crowd find not Jonathan but a mannequin with a picture of the dean's face attached to its head.
 The crowd crack up hysterically at Skip as the dean says he wants to see him and Jonathan in his office.
-As the crowd disperses, Skip finds Jonathan very much alive and laughing hysterically in the closet.
+As the crowd disperses, Skip finds Jonathan alive and laughing hysterically in the closet.
 He grudgingly accepts the prank reversal and they become fast friends.
-Afterwards they share secrets, and Jonathan confesses he cheated on the SAT.
+Afterwards, they share secrets, and Jonathan confesses he cheated on the SAT.